It was the 30th day of my amazing African adventure and I couldn’t believe I had been driving around this continent for a month now!

 The following day began with a tour of Namibia’s first UNESCO World Heritage Site, Twyfelfontein.
 Afrikaans for “doubtful fountain”, there is a spring here which seldom receives rainfall (hence the name), but it is best known for its multitude of prehistoric rock engravings.
 These were made during the early Stone Age and depict hunting maps, footprints, waterholes and animals, including giraffes, elephants, ostriches and rhinos.
 Some of the artists must have been nomads because there were even animals such as penguins and seals, which would’ve been found elsewhere.
 The engravings were made using quartz stones and were discovered in 1921, but it was never clear exactly when they were made, with historians predicting anywhere between two to six thousand years ago.
 Thought to have been the work of Bushmen or Nama artists, there are more than 2,500 rock carvings and paintings in the area.

 It was now time to leave Damaraland and travel south towards Spitzkoppe.
 En route we made a few pit stops and the first of which was at a village populated by Herero people.
 We were encouraged to explore their markets, as tourists buying their handmade wares was their main source of income.
 I bought a beautiful bag and we gave the children water.
 Our CEOs told us that it was important not to give them food or sweets, as we don’t want to encourage a begging culture, we cannot give them the same tomorrow, and they may not be able to brush their teeth after eating sweets.
 Wellington also referred to the saying, ‘give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime’.
-This phrase is something that it seems G Adventures feel strongly about, because (as I have mentioned in previous blog posts) they support so many worthwhile enterprises which do exactly this.
+This phrase stayed with me and is something that it seems G Adventures feel strongly about, because (as I have mentioned in previous blog posts) they support so many worthwhile enterprises which do exactly this.

 We passed Brandberg Mountain, which at 2,573 metres, is Namibia’s tallest mountain.
 We also stopped to meet some Himba people, who are indigenous and have an estimated population of around 50,000 living in northern Namibia.
 Wellington told us some information about this fascinating group, whose ancestors can be traced back to the early 16th century.
 They carry out arranged marriages from the age of 10 and their perception of wealth is reflected in the number of cows that they own.
 They wear special contraptions around their ankles to protect them from snake bites and they make their own natural hair extensions, sun cream and mosquito repellents.
 Women are not allowed to use water for washing, as traditionally there were many great droughts and only the men were permitted to use this scarce commodity.
 Therefore, the women used (and still use) smouldering charcoal which they would mix with herbs and wash in the smoke produced.
 Similarly, the men engage in polygamy but the women are forbidden from doing so.